 Do you want to go to work every morning?

 Yes indeed.
 I enjoy my work and though I have certain objectives for each day, I don't know what will happen that may make me rethink, question, plan and react.
 I also love having a great deal of freedom at work.

 I admitted this week and over the last couple of years to a few close colleagues and now I am admitting openly that I would have difficulty going to a traditional position in my organization.
 I have experienced the benefits and challenges of working remotely, across organizations, with different federal agencies, connecting and learning with many smart people online, and seeing vast and diverse perspectives.
-Going back to a localized position that would not respect the ability to reach beyond the geographic boundaries would feel confining.Do you enjoy spending time with your coworkers or do they generally bug the living daylights out of you?
+Going back to a localized position that would not respect the ability to reach beyond the geographic boundaries would feel confining.

 Yes, indeed I enjoy my coworkers.
 We have fun!
 I have been fortunate to have worked and am working with groups of people I enjoy and respect.
 Don't get me wrong.
 We debate, disagree, occasionally get angry, and become frustrated.
 I enjoy and find getting to know my colleagues helpful in working with them.
 Though it is sometimes believed that one should not ask and seek personal information about our work counterparts, I find knowing and understanding pieces of their personal lives, what makes them tick, and what ticks them as all very helpful in my working with my colleagues.
 I don't seek to learn about colleagues for the purpose of judgment but as matter of understanding.
 It is all fascinating to me.

 It may seem corny that some of my colleagues have become my close confidants and wonderful friends.
 My close working groups over the last two decades 1) have good intentions, 2) want to make a difference, 3) are respectful, 4) speak their minds, 5) value working toward goals, and 6) have perspectives that vary greatly.